 Large datasets (e.g. a million data points or more) can slow down processing.
+If slow processing is a problem you can:

-So we recommend you add a sample transform straight after the input and set Rows to pass through only the first 100 or so rows.
-Once you have completed all your transforms you can then change the sample transform to pass through all rows.
+- Add a sample transform straight after the input and set Rows to pass through only the first 100 or so rows.
+Once you have completed all your transforms you can then change the sample transform to pass through all rows. - Set Right pane processing delay in the Preferences window to a longer time (say 5 seconds) to ensure that that changes aren't processed until you have finished making the changes. - Set Write mode to Disabled in output files, until you are ready to write them.